 Mr. Rosenberg is resident in the firm’s New York office and is a member of the firm’s Trademark and Copyright team.
 His practice lies at the intersection of technology and intellectual property and focuses on developing creative and elegant solutions to complex issues.
 Mr. Rosenberg counsels global technology and entertainment clients on a range of trademark, copyright, domain name, right of publicity, and unfair competition issues, often with a global dimension.
 His practice focuses on assessing the availability of trademarks for use and registration, developing and implementing global trademark protection strategies, monitoring and enforcing trademark rights, and negotiating and drafting trademark-related agreements, with an eye to achieving practical, business-minded results for his clients.

-Mr. Rosenberg was recognized in 2019 and the six years immediately preceding as a New York "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.
+Mr. Rosenberg was recognized in 2020 and the seven years immediately preceding as a New York "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.

 - Regularly advises on global trademark and entertainment title clearance matters